 - Economic Feasibility: What are the expected revenues vs. costs of construction and operation?
 We build detailed financial models to answer these questions.

 Typical land agreements have a pre-construction period during which Orion works to clear all development and financing hurdles and lays the plans to allow construction to begin.

-3. Environmental review and permitting
+5. Environmental review and permitting

 The results of environmental assessments are used to establish whether a particular site is compatible with renewable power generation, and if so, to develop a site design that will avoid or minimize potential environmental impacts.
 Once we determine that a site is economically viable and environmentally responsible, we work to procure all necessary permits and approvals from local and state governments.

 A reliable and creditworthy power purchaser or “liquid” energy market for the power generated by a project must be identified.
 Power sales agreements are entered into with electric utility companies, commercial and industrial customers, or power marketers who purchase the electricity, typically under long-term contracts.

 Renewable power projects are capital intensive.
-Thanks to our long and successful track record and our reputation for integrity, we have a large number of financing partners eager to provide financing to our projects.
+Thanks to our long and successful track record and our reputation for integrity, we have a large number of partners eager to provide financing to our projects.

-6. equipment procurement and construction
+8. Equipment procurement and construction